LAST UPDATED: January 28, 2020

 Benefits of Composting Toilets for RVs

 - No plumbing required.
 The best compost toilet for RVs allows you to do your business without worrying about installing plumbing lines and pumps.
 They are easy to use and clean and are great for off-grid living.
+Hence, this is an ideal solution for those who rent out their RVs.

 - Earth-friendly.
 A portable composting toilet for RVs uses little to no water, and you can recycle human waste and turn it into fertilizer.
 Composted waste does not need to go through a treatment plant.